Traditional Hispanic Food

-From tortilla chips and salsa to rellenos poblanos and empanadillas, Hispanic food has become a part of everyday life for many Americans.
-In order to honor the rich culture and heritage of people from Spain, Mexico, the Caribbean, Central, and South America, September 15th to October 15th is National Hispanic Heritage Month.
+From tacos and quesadillas to tres leches cake and margaritas, Hispanic food has become integrated into the cuisine of many Americans.
+However, there are many other sweet and savory authentic Hispanic dishes to enjoy other than your common staples.
+To honor the rich culture and heritage of people from Spain, Mexico, the Caribbean, Central, and South America, September 15th to October 15th is National Hispanic Heritage Month.
 Consider celebrating in your restaurant with some traditional Hispanic foods!

 Tacos are extremely versatile and can be incorporated into any menu.
 Chances are you already know that tacos are tortillas folded around filling, so you can see how much potential this dish has to be customized!
 For instance, a seafood restaurant could serve mini tilapia tacos with a lemon garlic sauce as an appetizer, or a steakhouse could offer steak tacos as a special for the month.

 Stuffed peppers in various forms are popular all around the world, including Hispanic countries such as Spain and Mexico.
 In Spain, "pimientos rellenos" are bell peppers filled with a variety of fillings, such as rice, chicken, and cheese.
 Mexican stuffed peppers, or "chile rellenos" are usually roasted poblano peppers stuffed with melted cheese (Chihuahua or queso Oaxaca) along with a mixture of pork or red meat, raisins, and other spices.
 Stuffed peppers may also be covered in "salsa roja," or red sauce.